My life in boxes

 - submitting either, a physical diary, in keeping with the brief, with images printed and displayed on one page and handwritten narrative on the opposite side,

-- or I could take photographs of written diary pages (like Anna Fox in her Cockroach Diaries), and submit the narrative photographs as additional images.
+- or I could take photographs of written diary pages and submit the narrative photographs as additional images.

 Nigelshafran.com.
 (2018).
 Washing-up 2000 : Nigel Shafran. [online] Available at: http://nigelshafran.com/category/washing-up-2000-2000/ [Accessed 18 Mar.
 2018].